sufiyan-zamindar/Task-2-Data-Visualization-and-Storytelling/README.md

 # Task-2-Data-Visualization-and-Storytelling
-📊 Tableau Dashboard – Superstore Sales Analysis Created by: Sufiyan
+📊 Power-BI Dashboard – Superstore Sales Analysis Created by: Sufiyan

-This Tableau dashboard explores business performance using the Superstore sales dataset.
+This dashboard explores business performance using the Superstore sales dataset.
 It highlights key metrics like sales, profit, discount trends, and category-wise contributions.

 🔍 Dashboard Highlights:

 Total Sales by City
 A bar chart showing which cities drive the most revenue.